 The reason why we are not entirely sure – the game lacks a bit of polish compared to the Spectrum version – but Codemasters did release their fare share of crap in the early days so it does seem odd why this didn’t make it.
 To get a glimpse of how it might have looked released, you can check out the spectrum inlay in the scans below which would have been used.

 Reading the crack intro though, it seems a friend of the programmer obtained a copy and leaked it out… so maybe it was because of the leak that Codemasters decided not to release it?
 Alternatively the original game was released back in 1987, where as the cracked version surfaced in 1989.
 Possibly the conversion was very late and too late for Codemasters to release – another option to ponder.

 The main thing is that the game has sneaked out and is fully preserved, but it would be good to find out the story about this game.
-The game’s author only seems to have programmed one other game, which was a text adventure for Atlantis Software, so he might be quite hard to find.
+The game’s author only seems to have programmed one other game, which was a text adventure for Atlantis Software.

 Do you know any more about this release?

 Contributions: Jazzcat, Adam Gilmore, Fabrizio Bartoloni, John Airey

 “I imagine this Games Author is very hard to find.
 He wrote a number of games apparently, some under the name John Green.
 But usually they were conversions from the Spectrum.
 He was even writing a game during Live Aid in 1985, or so he tells me…